ViktorDinkov/Todo-CLI-App/README.md

 Happy task managing!

+##6.Run/Execute the program

- 4. Change the current working directory and get inside in the folder Todo-CLI-App.
+ 1. Change the current working directory and get inside in the folder Todo-CLI-App.
- 5. You can use "**cd** " commands
+ 2. You can use "**cd** " commands
- 6. Exemple **cd** /home/usr/Todo-CLI-App
+ 3. Exemple **cd** /home/usr/Todo-CLI-App
- 7. And get to the src folder inside of Todo-CLI-App folder's
+ 4. And get to the src folder inside of Todo-CLI-App folder's
- 8. Make sure you are in the src folder , you can use **pwd** command in terminal .The output must to be something like (/home/usr/Todo-CLI-App)
+ 5. Make sure you are in the src folder , you can use **pwd** command in terminal .The output must to be something like (/home/usr/Todo-CLI-App)
- 9. When you are in the src folder ,write in terminal
+ 6. When you are in the src folder ,write in terminal
  ```shell
  javac TodoList.java
  java TodoList